keerekeerweere/esp32_p1meter/README.md

 - Write to your device via USB the first time, you can do it OTA all times thereafter.

 ### Circuit diagram
-I have used the RX02 pin on the ESP32 to still use the USB port on devkit for debugging your ESP32.
-You could use any other pin however if you use standard RX and try debugging using USB, conflicts will happen.
-Connect the ESP32 to an RJ12 cable/connector following the diagram.
+I have used the UART0 : RXD pin on the ESP32 that also uses the USB port on ESP32.
+There is a risk of conflicts Connect the ESP32 to an RJ12 cable/connector following the diagram.

 | P1 pin   | ESP32 Pin |